microsoft/O-CNN/docs/classification.md

     python prepare_dataset.py --run=m40_generate_ocnn_points_tfrecords \
                               --converter="../util/convert_tfrecords.py"
     ```
-4. Run the following command to train the network which directly takes points.
+4. Run the following command to train a **deeper** network with ResBlocks,
+which directly takes points.
+Notable, simply using the training hyperparameters as before, the testing
+accuracy increases from 89.6% to **92.4%**.
     ```shell
     python run_cls.py configs/cls_points.yaml
     ```